Skip to main content

 OpenAI::Completions - OpenAI Completions scraper

-Scraper OpenAI Completions.
-Scraper for the OpenAI Completions method.
-It is based on the official API and uses an API key.
-Similar to the OpenAI::ChatGPT, scraper, the main difference is the absence of the System prompt content option and other model types for generation.
+OpenAI Completions parser.
+A parser for the OpenAI Completions method.
+Built based on the official API and uses an API key.
+Similar to the OpenAI::ChatGPTOpenAI::ChatGPT parser, the main difference being the absence of the System prompt content option and different model types for generation.

-A-Parser's functionality allows you to save Google scraper settings for future use (presets), ), set a scraping schedule, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, iteration through alphanumeric combinations and lists to get the maximum possible number of results.
+A-Parser functionality allows you to save parsing settings for this parser for future use (presets), set parsing schedules, and much more.
+You can use automatic query multiplication, substitution of subqueries from files, brute-forcing of alphanumeric combinations and lists to obtain the maximum possible number of results.

-Saving results is possible in the form and structure you need, thanks to the built-in powerful templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful template engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.

 Collected data